 - Possible changes in or alternatives to those programs or procedures; or

 - Possible changes in methods or levels of payment for benefits or services under those programs; and

 - The research could not practicably be carried out without the waiver or alteration.

 - The UIC IRB may approve a waiver of consent or a consent procedure which does not include, or which alters, some or all of the elements of informed consent for general research [45 CFR 46.116(f)].
-The investigator must show, and the IRB must document in a protocol specific manner that:
+The investigator must justify in a protocol specific manner, and the IRB must document, that:

 - The research involves no more than minimal risk to the subjects;

 - The research could not practicably be carried out without the waiver or alteration;

 - If the research involves using identifiable private information or identifiable biospecimens, the research could not practicably be carried out without using such information or biospecimens in an identifiable format;